brandonnodnarb/geoscience-semantics.github.io/docs/index.md

 | Oceanography and geospatial ontology | from a blog post? |
 | others? |  |
 | ToolMatch |  |
+[//]: # (SIGRID 3 formatted ice chart data from the Canadian Ice Service have been converted to triples: http://purl.org/nsidc/data/sigrid/sparql )

 - - -
 A ***big*** thanks to [roomthily](https://github.com/roomthily) for suggesting I have a look at [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)  lists.